Reuters Group: Post-IPO expansion

 Reuters grew rapidly after its 1984 IPO, widening the range of its business products and global reporting network for media, financial and economic services.
 In 1988, Reuters formed a joint-venture with the Chicago Mercantile Exchange to build an automated futures trading system named "Globex" at a cost of over US$100 million.
 Key product launches include Equities 2000 (1987), Dealing 2000-2 (1992), Business Briefing (1994), Reuters Television for the financial markets (1994), 3000 Series (1996) and the Reuters 3000 Xtra service (1999).
 In the mid-1990s, the Reuters company engaged in a brief foray in the radio sector – with London Radio's two radio stations, London News 97.3 FM and London News Talk 1152 AM.
 A Reuters Radio News service was also set up to compete with the Independent Radio News.
 In 1995, Reuters established its "Greenhouse Fund" to take minority investments in start-up technology companies, initially in the US, only.
 In October 2007, Reuters Market Light, a division of Reuters, launched a mobile phone service for Indian farmers to provide local and customised commodity pricing information, news, and weather updates.

 Acquisition by Thomson

 On 15 May 2007, Canada's The Thomson Corporation acquired Reuters in a deal valued at US$17.6 billion.
-Thomson controlled about 53 percent of the new company, named Thomson Reuters.
+Thomson controlled about 53 per cent of the new company, named Thomson Reuters.
 Tom Glocer, the former head of Reuters became the CEO of Thomson Reuters.
-An earlier rule of 15-percent maximum ownership was waived; the reason as given by Pehr Gyllenhammar, the chairman of the Reuters Founders Share Company, as that the "future of Reuters takes precedence over the principles.
+An earlier rule of 15-per cent maximum ownership was waived; the reason as given by Pehr Gyllenhammar, the chairman of the Reuters Founders Share Company, as that the "future of Reuters takes precedence over the principles.
 If Reuters were not strong enough to continue on its own, the principles would have no meaning." citing the recent bad financial performance of the company.
 The acquisition was closed on 17 April 2008.